Our goal is to share information and products that are truly helpful to renters.

 Everything you need to know about savings accounts

 You’re making money.
 Congratulations!
 That’s great news for you.
-Now, what are you gonna do with it?
+Now it’s time to start thinking about what you’re gonna do with it and a savings account is a great place to start.

 What is a savings account?